Fiona-T/pension-pal/README.md

 ### Database Schema
 ---
-The dataset for this project consists of the information entered by each registered user on their employments and attached pensions.
+The dataset for this project consists of the information entered by each registered user on their employments and attached pensions; along with the dataset of the pension providers that is maintained by the website owner.

 Some of the factors taken into account when creating the data model:
 - a user can only view details of the Job and Pension records they entered, they cannot view records of other users, therefore: